Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

-# The OpenAI ChatGPT AI Assistant for Optimizely Content Cloud (CMS)
+# The OpenAI ChatGPT AI Assistant for Optimizely Content Cloud (CMS) and Customized Commerce

 **The documentation is currently undergoing continuous updates**